JimRhudy/GetCleanFinal/README.md

 # GetCleanFinal
 This repo hosts my materials submitted for peer review in the Getting and Cleaning Data final project.

 This README highlights the analysis steps I undertook to complete the project.
-For a detailed list, including code chunks and illustrative output, please refer to my finalReadMe.html document.
+For a detailed list, including code chunks and illustrative output, please refer to my finalReadMe.pdf document.

 Getting and Cleaning Data Final Project, Jim Rhudy, 10/25/2021